 Need help shaking your salt habit?
 Try these seven simple tips:

 1. Use fresh meats instead of packaged versions.
-Fresh cuts of beef, chicken or pork contain natural sodium, but the content is far less than the extra sodium added during processing in products like bacon or ham.
+Fresh cuts of beef, chicken or pork contain natural salt, but the content is far less than the extra salt added during processing in products like bacon or ham.

 2. Swap salt for spices, herbs and salt-free seasonings when preparing foods.